Fertility preservation

 Resources and support

-- The Royal Women’s Hospital, Victoria has produced a video on treatment options for fertility preservation during cancer treatment.
+- The Royal Women's Hospital in Melbourne has made a video on treatment options for fertility preservation during cancer treatment.

 - You can call the Cancer Council on 13 11 20 for telephone support and to learn more about the services available.